smortezah/napr/README.rst

 .. |PytestMinVersion| replace:: 6.2.5

-**napr** is a Python package that takes a machine learning driven approach to navigate the natural products chemical space.
+Napr is a Python package that takes a machine learning driven approach to navigate the natural products chemical space.

 Tutorials
 ---------